 What is an ESA Letter and Why You Need One in Canada!

 You always need an ESA letter when you have an emotional support animal in Newfoundland and Labrador.
-This letter is proof that your ESA is not a pet, but a legitimate assistance animal.
+This letter is proof that your ESA is not just a pet but a legitimate assistance animal.
 As ESAs enjoy some rights that pets don’t, it’s crucial to always have the letter on you!

 Travel Laws: The Canadian Transportation Agency